 18. Zip Lock Bags

-Dental injuries can happen so have some zip lock bags in your Toddler’s First Aid Kit to keep track of any teeth that fall out or are knocked out.
-If you find a tick or some type of bug on your child or in their ear, place it in the zip lock bag to be able to identify it later.
+Dental injuries can happen, so have some zip lock bags in your Toddler’s First Aid Kit to keep track of any teeth that fall out or are knocked out.
+If you find a tick or bug on your child or in their ear, place it in the zip lock bag to be able to identify it later.
 Some bugs carry more serious diseases than others.

 19. Baby Wipes